-Problem 2.6 - “Rights Violations”: Protect human, civil and environmental rights.
+Problem 2.6 - “Rights Violations”: Protect human, child, civil and environmental rights.
 In a digitally connected world, the question of how to respect, protect and implement human rights is becoming paramount.
 As ever more human beings, organizational systems and technical devices transition online, realizing human rights in online settings is becoming an essential consideration in the emerging governance framework.
+Children under 18 make up one-third of all internet users, and youth (15-24 year olds) are the leading internet usage cohort (globally, 71 per cent use the internet, compared with 57 per cent of the other age groups).
+Considering both human and child rights, as enshrined in the Convention on the Rights of the Child, is thus essential to creating an inclusive and right-based digital environment for all.
 Human rights such as freedom of expression, privacy, free assembly, indigenous land rights, or the right to a fair trial, are all heavily impacted by new digital technologies.
 Three important domains in the digital space need specific attention.
 First, human right abuses linked to land use conflicts in mining minerals needed to power a green digital future, including cobalt, graphite, copper, and rare earths, particularly in lands inhabited by and/or managed by Indigenous Peoples and local communities.
-Second, rights violations in the form of digital surveillance and digital retribution of environmental human rights defenders, whistle blowers, journalists, and political dissidents.
+Second, human rights violations in the form of digital surveillance and digital reprisals against environmental human rights defenders, whistle blowers, journalists, and political dissidents.
+Women environmental defenders are particularly more likely to be harassed and victimized online.
 Third, violations of online data privacy by independent actors, private organizations and state governments.
 Human rights need to be safeguarded in the development, implementation, law, and governance of digital technologies.
-They need to be accounted for and realized at every step of the value-chain of digital technologies.
+They need to be accounted for and realized at every step of the value-chain of digital technologies and herein due diligence requirements as outlined by the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the EU Directive on human rights due diligence, among others, can be instructive.
 Priority needs to be made for a new generation of rights protection mechanisms in the digital age, as enabled by digital technology solutions such as secure multi-party computation as well as personal data control through Web 3.0 infrastructure, which manage the value of personal data without compromising the fundamental rights of users.
-Special consideration must be given to Indigenous data sovereignty principles-- where regulations around data are not just limited to usage but considered to include (but not limited to) environmental, social, economic, historical, and cultural, and resource data.
+Special consideration must be given to Indigenous data sovereignty principles-- where regulations around data are not just limited to usage but considered to include (but not limited to) environmental, social, economic, historical and cultural, and resource data.
 Such principles should center the rights and protection of non-human entities and require engaging Indigenous experts to inform policies and standards.

 Next steps: The CODES community has identified three critical next steps to advance each of these missions and further connect ongoing initiatives:

-Sustainable Procurement Pledge for Digital Services and ICT: All governments, civil society organizations and large private sector companies should adopt sustainable procurement policies to buy and deploy digital services as well as Information and Communications Technologies (ICT).
+Sustainable Procurement Pledge for Digital Services and ICT: All governments, civil society organizations and large private sector companies should adopt sustainable procurement policies when buying and deploying digital services as well as Information and Communications Technologies (ICT).

 Sustainable Digital Infrastructure Initiative: Governments and digital infrastructure companies should adopt and implement sustainable digital infrastructure targets and policies to decarbonize, dematerialize and detoxify the digital backbone, including net-zero data centers and ICT supply chains.
+Governments need also consider the availability of such infrastructure when composing an integrated part of climate transitions.